phaustin/loh_tracker/README.md

 ==============

 # Updated cloud-tracking algorithm for SAM #
 To run the cloud-tracking algorithm, use

     python run_tracker.py [Input_dir]

 where [Input_dir] is the address of the input directory.

- If no [Input_dir] is given, the scripy will try to find a folder named "data" in the current directory that contains the netCDF4 tracking files.
-Other model parameters will be automatically retrieved from the given files.
+The model parameters will automatically be retrieved from the given files.

 ## Current Status ##